Kashu7100/MimicKit/README.md

 ## Installation

 This framework supports different simulator backends (referred to as `Engines`).
-First, install the simulator of your choice.
 We highly recommend using a package manager, like [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html), to create dedicated Python environments for each simulator.

+1. Install the simulator of your choice.
 <details>
 <summary>Isaac Gym</summary>